What is a Base layer?

 Whether it’s a baselayer or a base layer, it’s a relatively new term!

-Baselayers need technical functionality. warmth, but with breathability, ideally moisture wicking, so if you do sweat in cold weather (best avoided, “start cold”!) it doesn’t leave you wet and cold and vulnerable when you stop.
+Base layers need technical functionality. warmth, but with breathability, ideally moisture managing, so if you do sweat in cold weather (best avoided, “start cold”!) it doesn’t leave you wet and cold and vulnerable when you stop.

 A layering system delivers temperature control and comfort; warmth gets trapped in the layers, which can then be removed if you’re working hard.
 Cellulosic fabrics, with lots of little micro pockets of air which get trapped and warm up next to your skin, are ideal.
 For example, wool, and also bamboo.

-In extreme heat obviously a baselayer’s breathability and comfort are all important, as well as its ability to wick away moisture, all in the name of keeping you as comfortable as possible.
+In extreme heat obviously a base layer’s breathability and comfort are all important, as well as its ability to manage moisture, all in the name of keeping you as comfortable as possible.

-As a baselayer in very hot conditions, overwhelming feedback from expedition leaders and adventurers tells us that BAM underwear, T-shirts, socks, baselayers are world class pieces of kit to have in your bag.
-The sheer comfort factor, as well as the natural antibacterial functionality which allows you to wear the same kit for up to weeks on end, combines with the other features of this fabric to deliver the most comfortable kit, which is what it’s all about, allowing you to get on with your adventure.
+As a base layer in very hot conditions, overwhelming feedback from expedition leaders and adventurers tells us that BAM underwear, T-shirts, socks, baselayers are world class pieces of kit to have in your bag.

-For example, Ali Wilde, expedition leader for Secret Compass said of our men’s sports trunks (underwear) after a 16 days non stop trek through tropical rainforest in Madagascar:
+For example, Ali Wilde, expedition leader for Secret Compass said of our men’s sports boxers (underwear) after a 16 days non stop trek through tropical rainforest in Madagascar:

 “brilliantly comfortable and wicking so didn’t have any problems with the heat and exertion.
 I would thoroughly recommend them to anyone”